 Don’t expect to get much of a cell phone signal on the Icefields Parkway.
 If you’re driving from Lake Louise, you’ll lose a signal sometime after Herbert Lake.
 If you’re driving from Jasper, you can expect to have a signal until just after the Valley of the Five Lakes Trailhead.

 There are a few times along the Icefields Parkway where you will be able to make calls and check emails if need be.
-I typically get a signal at the Saskatchewan River Crossing and Columbia Icefields Center, but that’s it in the summer months.
+I typically get a signal at the Saskatchewan River Crossing and Columbia Icefields Center, but that’s only in the summer months.
 In the winter, there is pretty much no cell service along the Icefields Parkway.

 Unplug and enjoy nature – it’s what you’re here for!
 The TransCanada section of the drive (essentially until the start of the Parkway) between Banff and Jasper has cell service.